2 train derailments have similar risks, different outcomes

 “It’s not a good thing, but it’s not an ‘oh my god, there’s something horribly wrong’ thing,” he said.
 “There’s nothing that says there’s been a major drop in safety.
 It just means we’re following the statistical pattern.”

-The American Society of Civil Engineers gave railroads a grade of “B” in its most recent “report card” on U.S. infrastructure — better than roads and bridges, which were rated at just above failing.
+The American Society of Civil Engineers gave railroads a grade of “B” in its most recent “report card” on U.S. infrastructure — better than roads and aviation, which were rated at just above failing.

 There were more than 12,400 train derailments in the U.S. over the past decade, or more than 1,200 annually, according to Federal Railroad Administration data based on reports submitted by railroads.